xrootms/terraform-jenkins-setup/README.md

 # Automated Jenkins Deployment on AWS using Terraform
 This project automates the Jenkins CI/CD environment on AWS — using Terraform as Infrastructure-as-Code (IaC).
+It provisions all networking, security, and application components, integrating with a custom domain and SSL certificate for secure web access.

 <p align="center">
   <img src="./image/diagram-infra-img.jpg" alt="LEMP Diagram" width="600">
 </p>

+## Project Overview
+- This Terraform setup builds a fully functional Jenkins environment with:
+- Scalable AWS infrastructure (VPC, subnets, security groups)
+- Automated Jenkins installation via user data script
+- Load balancing and HTTPS termination using AWS ALB + ACM
+- Custom domain integration using Route 53

 ## Prerequisites
 ### Before Running Terraform